Supporting career development

 EXPLORE is a longitudinal, immersive experience that begins during Phase 1 and continues throughout medical school.
 It connects students to physician role models and mentors, creates opportunity for scholarship in key academic pathways, and provides core training in the respective career pathway.

-- ADVOCACY/GLOBAL HEALTH: Learn first-hand about the challenges to health in resource-limited settings globally and locally and how to contribute to addressing them.
+Learn about the health challenges in resource-limited settings globally and locally and how to contribute to addressing them.

-- EDUCATION: Gain knowledge, skills and experience in curriculum design, program evaluation, assessment, and teaching.
+Gain knowledge, skills, and experience in curriculum design, program evaluation, assessment, and teaching.

-- INNOVATION: Experience how ideation, valuation, and implementation pair with excellent clinical skills to create advances in medicine such as developing a product or changing a system.
+INNOVATION Experience how ideation, valuation, and implementation pair with clinical skills to drive medical advances.

-- RESEARCH: Learn how scientific discovery takes place and influences the way we practice medicine.
+Learn how scientific discovery influences the way we practice medicine.

 The EXPLORE Program is intended to align with student needs at each curricular phase.
-In Phase 1, students gain understanding of each Pathway and choose one to gain more knowledge and skills during the EXPLORE Immersion.
-They also connect with mentors and work to define a scholarship project and take the first steps towards accomplishing their project’s goals.
+In Phase 1, students gain understanding of each Pathway and choose one to study during the EXPLORE Immersion.
+They also connect with mentors, work to define a scholarly project, and take the first steps towards accomplishing their project’s goals.

-In Phase 2, during the clinical rotations, students have the option of attending networking and learning opportunities for the four Pathways.
-Many students will continue longitudinal scholarship work during Phase 2 and some students may take 16 weeks towards biomedical research in this period.
+In Phase 2, during the clinical rotations, students have the option of attending networking and learning opportunities for any of the four Pathways.
+Many students will continue longitudinal scholarship work during Phase 2 and some students take up to 16 weeks for dedicated project work during this period.

-During Phase 1, students will have the option to participate in lunch-time conferences to learn about mentorship and career paths within the four EXPLORE Pathways.
-The goal of these conferences is to expose students to each pathway and to prepare students to choose a pathway to participate in for the EXPLORE Immersion.
-Students will be asked to choose a pathway in late March for the purpose of the Immersion.
+During Phase 1, students have the option to participate in lunch-time conferences to learn about mentorship and career paths within the four EXPLORE Pathways.
+The goal of these conferences is to expose students to each pathway and prepare them to choose a pathway to participate in for the EXPLORE Immersion.
+Students are asked to choose a pathway in Spring for the purpose of the Immersion.

 September: EXPLORE Introduction